jenna-jordan/jenna-jordan.github.io.archived/_pages/books.md

 "21 Lessons for the 21st Century" by Yuval Noah Harari :    By the author of "Sapiens" and "Homo Deus," this book is a set of 21 essays about the most important issues facing humanity today.
 One of these essays is about how science fiction is today's most important artistic genre!
 After "Sapiens" and "Homo Deus", I will read anything this man writes.

-"The Moment of Lift: How Empowering Women Changes the World" by Melinda Gates :     The Bill and Melinda Gates Foundation is one of the best examples of how to use data in the realm of international development, and in this book Melinda Gates focuses on one key mission within international development: empowering women.

 "Thinking, Fast and Slow" by Daniel Kahneman
 :     This book focuses on how we think - and why that is important to everyday decision making.
 Kahneman explains that our brain has 2 systems for thinking: System 1 (fast, intuitive, emotional) and System 2 (slower, deliberative, logical), and each has their advantages and disadvantages.
 By learning when we use each system and what their faults and biases are, we can make better decisions and guard against bad judgements.